ECCE2016 Circuit Analysis I (3 Credits)

 Control system components modeling and design of sequential controls, Review of sensors and actuators of interest, Programmable controllers (PLCs): principles, interfaces and programming.
 Programmable controller’s communications and networking, User interfaces, Process monitoring and visualization, Supervisory control and data acquisition systems (SCADA).

-State space representation of dynamic systems.
+State space representation of dynamic system.
 Linearization of nonlinear systems.
-Solutions of state space equations.
-Controllability and observability of linear systems.
-Pole placement technique design.
+Solutions f state space equations.
+Controllability and observability.
+Pole placement design technique.
 Design of observers.
-Kalman filters.
 Introduction to the optimal design in control.
 Review of frequency domain analysis.
 Nyquist criteria for Stability and relative stability.
 Design of compensators is the frequency domain.
 Case studies

 ECCE5443 Optimization Techniques in Engineering (3 Credits)